Class of 1948

 February 6, 1930 – September 4, 2018

-He was born on February 6, 1930, in Blackwell, Oklahoma, to Olin W. Randall and Blanche Bottenfield Randall.
+Born on February 6, 1930, in Blackwell, Oklahoma, he was the son of Olin W. Randall and Blanche Bottenfield Randall.
 The family moved from Blackwell to Perry in 1945 when the Randalls bought a Ford dealership and tractor supply and renamed both as Randall Motor Company and Noble County Tractor Company.

 Max graduated from Perry High School in 1948 where he was an athlete on the football and wrestling teams.
 He served as treasurer of his sophomore class and president of the junior class.
 As a senior, Max was Mayor of Teen Town, vice-president of his Homeroom, and on the Perryscope staff.
 After high school graduation, Max attended Northern Oklahoma College at Tonkawa for two years to pursue a degree in business.